An online boutique can be a profitable business venture for entrepreneurs interested in entering the fashion industry.

 1. Choose a niche you’re passionate about

-Most people don’t start an online boutique because they think they can’t come up with a great business idea.
+Some people don’t start an online boutique because they think they can’t come up with a great small business idea.
 Turns out, that’s not the obstacle you think it is.

-You already have things you’re passionate about in your everyday life, be it gardening, crafts, cycling, skincare, etc. By considering starting a business around something you’re passionate about, you’ll do everything possible to make your online boutique a reality.
+What’s your passion?
+You already have things you’re excited about in your everyday life, be it gardening, crafts, cycling, or skin care.
+By considering starting a business around something you’re passionate about, you’ll do everything possible to make your online boutique a reality.

 Julie Clark, founder of Province Apothecary, said it best in an interview with Shopify.
-After enrolling in school for aromatherapy and treating clients in her classes, the glimpse of working in skincare she received solidified her decision to pursue it as a career:
+Enrolling in school for aromatherapy and treating clients in her classes solidified her decision to pursue skin care as a career.
+“I just fell in love with doing it all and just wanted that to be my life,” she says.

 To find a niche market for your online boutique, ask yourself: